 On the January 1st, 1987, Ernst Leitz Wetzlar GmbH and Wild Heerbrugg AG merges to form the Wild Leitz group.
 The new company employs a total 9,000 people.

-The facotry moves from Wetzlar to Oskar Barnackstrasse in Solms, just 10-15 minutes drive from Wetzlarer.
-The factory remained here till it moved back to the newly designed and build factory in Wetzlarer in May 2014.
+The facotry moves from Wetzlar to Oskar Barnackstrasse in Solms, just 10-15 minutes drive from Wetzlar.
+The factory remained here till it moved back to the newly designed and build factory in Wetzlar in April 2014.

 The merger of Wild Leitz Holding AG with The Cambridge Instrument Company plc creates the new Leica Holding B.V. group.
 So now the Leica name also stands for the leading manufacturer of microscopes, surveying and photogrammetry systems, as well as optical-scientific instruments.
 Incorporation of the Zett-Geräte-Werk (former Zeiss-Ikon) into the Leica Camera Group and foundation of Leica Projektion GmbH.

 Leica Microsystems GmbH (including Leica Biosystems), Leica Geosystems AG, and Leica Camera AG is now three completely independent companies without any remaining legal, operative or financial linkage.